• Skip to primary navigation

 Traditional Method

-• Add the dried chickpeas to a deep bowl and a handful salt —about 1 oz or 20-25 g salt per 1 pound or 1/2 kg garbanzo beans.
+• Add the dried chickpeas to a deep bowl and a handful of salt —about 1 oz or 20-25 g salt per 1 pound or 1/2 kg garbanzo beans.
 If you have coarse salt at hand, it’s even better.

-Some cooks like to add half a teaspoon baking soda, but we much prefer the salt method.
+Some cooks like to add half a teaspoon of baking soda, but we much prefer the salt method.

 • Add water and soak the dry chickpeas overnight for about 12 hours.